 - military recruits

 - microbiologists and laboratory workers who could be exposed to meningococcal bacteria

 - travellers to regions where this disease is common such as travellers to Hajj or people travelling to sub-Saharan Africa

-For more information about meningococcal vaccines please talk with your doctor and look at the websites below.
+For more information about meningococcal immunisation please talk with your doctor and look at the websites below.